ava-labs/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 Defaults to `2000000000000` (2,000 AVAX) on Main Net.
 Defaults to `5000000` (5 x 10^-3 AVAX) on Test Net.

-`--max-non-staker-pending-msgs` (int):

-Maximum number of messages a non-staker is allowed to have pending.
-Defaults to `20`.

 `--max-stake-duration` (duration):

 The maximum staking duration, in seconds.
 Defaults to `8760h` (365 days * 24 hours) on Main Net.